eventespresso/actions/packages/makepot/README.md

 # `makepot` - **Github Action**

 This action creates POT file for WordPress plugin or theme.
+The action only creates the file, it does not commit it to the repo.

 ## Input